sortmerna/sortmerna/README.md

 ## Beware Issue 171

-Beware that the directory specified using `-d` options is completely wiped out on each `sortmerna` run.
+Beware that the directory specified using `-d` option is completely wiped out on each `sortmerna` run.
 Refer to the [Issue 171](https://github.com/biocore/sortmerna/issues/171)

 ## DNANexus cloud